iggredible/Learn-Vim/ch10_undo.md

 four
 ```

-In Vim, every time you press `u` then make a different change, Vim stores the previous state's text by creating an "undo branch".
+In Vim, every time you press `u` and then make a different change, Vim stores the previous state's text by creating an "undo branch".
 In this example, after you typed "two", then pressed `u`, then typed "three", you created an undo leaf branch that stores the state containing the text "two".
 At that moment, the undo tree contained at least two leaf nodes: the main node containing the text "three" (most recent) and the undo branch node containing the text "two".
 If you had done another undo and typed the text "four", you now have at least three nodes: a main node containing the text "four" and two nodes containing the texts "three" and "two".

 To traverse each node in the undo tree, you can use `g+`  to go to a newer state and `g-` to go to an older state.
 The difference between `u`, `Ctrl-R`, `g+`, and `g-` is that both `u` and `Ctrl-R` traverse only the *main* nodes in undo tree while `g+` and `g-` traverse *all* nodes in the undo tree.